 18 Proven Ways To Crush Emotional Pain, Depression, & Low Self Esteem

-Life as they all say is a summation of the course of human events and activities which we are exposed to over time.
-For me, I’d like to see life as a race or a journey we travel through; and only those who know how to navigate the twists and turns along the way can hope to meet a fulfilled end.
+Life as they say, is a summation of the course of human events and activities which we are exposed to over time.
+For me, I’d like to see life as a race or a journey we travel through; and only those who know how to navigate the twists and turns along the way, can hope to meet a fulfilled end.

-I see my journey through life to be quite a fulfilling one so far despite the emotional pains, self-doubt, depression, anxiety, setbacks, and behavioural evolutions that have taken place while on this journey.
-My fulfilment doesn’t come from an “illusion of a completion” but from every little progress I have made every step of the way so far.
+I see my journey through life to be quite a fulfilling one so far; despite the emotional pains, self-doubt, depression, anxiety, setbacks, and behavioral evolution’s that have taken place while on this journey.
+My fulfillment doesn’t come from an “illusion of a completion” but from every little progress I have made every step of the way so far.

 My story with emotional pain, depression and low self esteem

-I lost my dad just a few days before I turned 13 and since then my family dived into an ocean of problems which mostly bordered on financial problems and the lack of a father figure for support.
-I never had a picture of my dad and I to remember lovely memories we had and the emotional vacuum of his absence that this created in my life was the beginning of emotional pain which had deep rooting in me.
-I felt emotionally adrift from my mom and hence I poured all the blame on my mum, tending to see her as solely responsible for taking decisions that I felt affected me in a bad way.
+I lost my dad just a few days before I turned 13.
+And since then, my family dived into an ocean of problems, mostly bordered on finance and the lack of a father figure for support.
+I never had a picture of my dad and I to remember the lovely memories we had.
+The emotional vacuum of his absence that this created in my life, was the beginning of an emotional pain that had deep rooting in me.
+I felt emotionally adrift from my mom, as such; I poured all the blame on her, tending to see her as solely responsible for taking decisions that I felt affected me in a bad way.

-As a youth, I was filled with so much emotional pain and I keep bottling it up inside and this inadvertently affected my social life and interaction with people.
-I faced harsh rejection over the course of my life which I began to identify with as I grew older.
-I saw my “friends” as being fictitious and I feared they would all push me away if I opened up to them about this emotional pain which was tearing me apart inside.
+As a youth, I was filled with so much emotional pain and I kept bottling it up inside.
+This inadvertently affected my social life and interaction with people.
+I faced harsh rejection over the course of my life which I began to identify with, as I grew older.
+I saw my “friends” as fake, and I feared they would all push me away if I opened up to them about this emotional pain tearing me apart inside.

-Growing up, I didn’t get to enjoy the all good things of life like some of my classmates did.
-My adolescent age was mostly filled with deep frustration and I was angry at the society around me.
-It was common of me to head to my Facebook timeline seeking for the next thing that can fuel my emotional pain or make me express it (albeit most times passively).
+Growing up, I didn’t get to enjoy all the good things of life like some of my classmates did.
+My adolescent age was mostly filled with deep frustration, and I was angry at the society around me.
+It was common of me to head to my Facebook timeline seeking for the next thing that could fuel my emotional pain or make me express it (albeit most times passively).

 Acknowledge an emotional pain exists within your mind

-The first step to getting yourself rid of emotional pain is to acknowledge it exists.
-Emotional pain is like a wound in your mind and the more you try to hide or deny its existence it would eat you up from within until it’s too late and you are a complete mess.
+The first step to getting yourself rid of an emotional pain, is to acknowledge it exists.
+An emotional pain is like a wound in your mind; the more you try to hide or deny its existence, it would eat you up from within until it’s too late and you are a complete mess.